IIIM-IS/AERA/INSTALL.md

 * Required: On Windows, Visual Studio
 * Required: Git
-* Required: The code repository from https://github.com/IIIM-IS/replicode
+* Required: The Replicode code repository from https://github.com/IIIM-IS/replicode

 Following are the detailed steps for each platform to install the prerequisites.